um-graphics/um-graphics.github.io/docs/index.md

 Thus, familiarity with deep learning, especially in the context of computer vision, is highly recommended.

 ## Difference between 498/598
-While all undergraduate and graduate students will join the same lectures, they will be given different homework assignments or exams.
+While all undergraduate and graduate students will join the same lectures, they will be given the same homework assignments or exams.
 The final grades will be assigned within the two tracks.

 ## Class Participation
 This course expects a great amount of class participation from the students and a significant part of the final grade will be from the participation.
-Specifically, **students are expected to join the lectures in person and participate in in-class discussions**.
+Specifically, **students are expected to join the lectures in person and participate in in-class discussions that happen after each lecture**.
 Students will be expected to contribute to online Q&As and discussions.
+We will track student participation in the lab sessions and the Piazza discussions and reflect them to the grading accordingly.
+There will be compensation for the students who participate actively in the final exam.
+See the grading scheme section for details.

 ## Lab sessions